coconaut/ntsy/README.md

-ntsy col <name> <abbr.>    - Adds a new collection. ntsy rm <abbr.>            - Removes a collection. ntsy jot <abbr.> <text>    - Adds a quick note to a collection.
+ntsy col <name> <abbr.>    - Adds a new collection. ntsy rm <abbr.>            - Removes a collection. ntsy jot <abbr.> <text>    - Adds a quick note to a collection. ntsy read <abbr.>		   - Opens a collection for reading.
+Interactive prompt to display full note.

 ```